 For example, a woman might have a lump in her breast.
 An imaging test would confirm the lump, but a biopsy is the only way to determine whether it’s breast cancer or another noncancerous condition, such as polycystic fibrosis.

 There are several different kinds of biopsies.
 Your doctor will choose the type to use based on your condition and the area of your body that needs closer review.

 Whatever the type, you’ll be given local anesthesia to numb the area where the incision is made.

 Bone Marrow Biopsy

-Inside some of your larger bones—such as the hip or the femur in your leg—blood cells are produced in a spongy material called marrow.
+Inside some of your larger bones, like the hip or the femur in your leg, blood cells are produced in a spongy material called marrow.

-If your doctor suspects there are problems with your blood, you may undergo a bone marrow biopsy.
-This test can single out both cancerous and noncancerous conditions, such as leukemia, anemia, infection or lymphoma.
+If your doctor suspects that there are problems with your blood, you may undergo a bone marrow biopsy.
+This test can single out both cancerous and noncancerous conditions like leukemia, anemia, infection, or lymphoma.
 The test is also used to check if cancer cells from another part of the body have spread to your bones.

 Bone marrow is most easily accessed using a long needle inserted into your hipbone.
 This may be done in a hospital or doctor’s office.
 The insides of your bones cannot be numbed, so some people feel a dull pain during this procedure.
 Others, however, only feel an initial sharp pain as the local anesthetic is injected.

 Endoscopic biopsies are used to reach tissue inside the body in order to gather samples from places like the bladder, colon, or lung.

 During this procedure, your doctor uses a flexible thin tube called an endoscope.
 The endoscope has a tiny camera and a light at the end.
 A video monitor allows them to view the images.
 Small surgical tools are also inserted into the endoscope.
 Using the video, the doctor can guide these to collect a sample.